urbantrout/docs/en/coding-guidelines.md

 - Follow the [PSR-4](http://www.php-fig.org/psr/psr-4/) specification, where a class’s file location can be inferred by its fully qualified name, given a known base namespace mapped to a base path.
 - Namespaces should be all-lowercase.
 - Class names should be `StudlyCase`.
 - Only first party code should use the `craft\` and `pixelandtonic\` namespace roots.
-Third party plugins should use a namespace root that refers to the vendor name and plugin name (e.g. `acme\pluginhandle\`).
+Third party plugins should use a namespace root that refers to the vendor name and plugin name (e.g. `acme\myplugin\`).

 ## Method Names